the part of ai in finance and investment.

 Strategy 3: The AI Financial Coach (Behavioral Nudging)

-What if your bank account could talk to you?
 The Old Way: You get a paper statement 30 days after the fact, showing you the damage you’ve already done.

 The AI-Driven Way: Your financial app sends you a push notification: “Hey, you’ve spent 80% of your ‘dining out’ budget, and it’s only the 15th of the month.
 Want me to help you find some ‘cook at home’ options?”